 In addition, the court may order that the defendant pay restitution to the victim.
-The amount of restitution depends on the stolen items’ value.8
+The amount of restitution depends on the value of the stolen items.8

 Possibly, especially if it is the defendant’s first offense.
 The typical scenario is for the defendant to enter a “submittal” to petty larceny.
 This means that the prosecutor will dismiss the charge as long as the defendant does the following:

 - pay a fine,

 - complete “Petit Larceny School”, an educational course about shoplifting consequences and community resources

 But if the defendant fails to complete these terms, the judge will convict the defendant of petty larceny and possibly impose jail.

 In Las Vegas Municipal Court, the Petit Larceny Program (PLP) consists of either

 There are various arguments a criminal defense attorney may use in fighting a Nevada petty larceny charge.
 Which ones will prove most effective depend on the facts of the particular case.
 Three of the most common defense strategies are: